stoweproject/ESPTimeCast-VEML7700/README.md

 - **Day of the week display** in multiple languages
 - **Persistent Config** stored in LittleFS, with backup/restore system
 - **Status Animations** for WiFi conection, AP mode, time syncing.
+- **VEML7700 Ambient Light Sensor** for automatic brightness control and display on/off based on ambient light
 - **Advanced Settings** panel with:
   - Custom **Primary/Secondary NTP server** input
   - Display **Day of the Week** toggle (defualt in on)